imatix/gsl/README.md

 GSL uses the term "template" to describe text that is output as generated code.
 GSL works in two modes - script mode, and template mode.
 When you execute a GSL script directly, as we did in the first example, GSL starts in script mode.
 When you execute a GSL script indirectly, through an XML file, as we did in the second example, GSL starts in template mode.
 Try removing the .template 0 and .endtemplate lines and you'll see what I mean.
 The script just gets copied to the output stream, the console, by default.

 In template mode, GSL commands start with a dot in the first column.
-In script mode, all lines are assumed to be GSL commands unless they start with ">" (output) in the first column, in which case they are handled as template lines.
+In script mode, all lines are assumed to be GSL commands unless they start with "&gt;" (output) in the first column, in which case they are handled as template lines.

 Script mode is useful when you are doing a lot of GSL scripting work.
 Often you need to prepare data, check the XML tree, and so on, before you can start to generate code.
 Template mode is useful when you want to output a lot of data, or actually want to generate code.

 You can mix GSL commands and template code by putting a dot at the start of lines with GSL commands.
 Like this:

-    .while year < years
+    .while year &lt; years
     .   accumulated = accumulated * (rate / 100 + 1)
     .   year = year + 1
     .endwhile